CMEC > Highlighted papers

 Raquel Garcia, Carsten Rahbek, Miguel Araújo and co-authors, provide this review in Science.

 Evidence of taxon cycles in an Indo-Pacific passerine bird radiation

 Published in Proceedings of the Royal Society B in January 2014, Knud Jønsson and co-authors provide strong evidence of the importance of taxon cycles in shaping the contemporary distribution of passerine birds in the Indo-Pacific.

 07 January 2013

-Published in Science in January 2013, “An Update of Wallace’s Zoogeographic Regions of the World” by Ben Holt, Jean-Philippe Lessard, Carsten Rahbek and 12 other CMEC researchers, provides a long overdue update to one of the most fundamental maps of global biodiversity.
+Published in Science in January 2013, by Ben Holt, Jean-Philippe Lessard, Carsten Rahbek and 12 other CMEC researchers.
+A long overdue update to one of the most fundamental maps of global biodiversity.